Regge trajectory relations for the universal description of the heavy-light systems: diquarks, mesons, baryons and tetraquarks: Universal description of the heavy-light systems

-Similar to the meson case, the radial and orbital {\rtp} {\rts} for $\Lambda_c^{+}$ and for $\Lambda_b^0$ almost overlap with each other, too.
-The overlap verifies the universal description of $\Lambda_c^{+}$ and $\Lambda_b^0$ baryons by formula (\ref{massform}).
-And the universality is expected to be appropriate for other heavy-light baryons.
+Similar to the meson case, from Fig. \ref{fig:bc} and the fitted values in Table \ref{tab:fitparameters}, we can see that both of the radial and orbital {\rts} for the heavy-light baryons plotted in the $((M-m_1-m_2-C)^2,\,x)$ planes almost overlap with each other irrespective of both the light constituent and the heavy constituent.
+This shows an universal description of these heavy-light baryons.
+For the heavy-light baryons, the {\rts} in the $((M-m_1-C)^2,\,x)$ plane are universal only irrespective of heavy constituent.

-For the orbital $\Lambda_c^{+}$ and $\Lambda_b^0$ {\rts}, $c_{fl}=0.925$ and $\alpha_l=0.616$. $\alpha_l$ for the orbital baryon {\rts} are close to $1/2$ of that for the light meson {\rts} which is $1.124$ \cite{Dosch:2015nwa}.
-On the other hand, this half rule does not hold for the radial baryon {\rt} case.
-For the radial baryon {\rts}, $c_{fn_r}$ takes the theoretical value one and then $\alpha_{n_r}=1.131$.
-The slope is nearly equal to that for the light meson {\rts} which is $1.124$ \cite{Dosch:2015nwa}.
+As employing Eq.
+(8) with (12), the average values of $c_{fn_r}$ and $c_{fl}$ are $0.794$ and $0.749$ for the heavy-light baryons, respectively.
+When applying Eq.
+(14) with (15), the average values of $c_{fn_r}$ and $c_{fl}$ are $0.896$ and $0.855$, respectively.
+The fitted $c_{fn_r}$ and $c_{fl}$ for the heavy-light baryons are smaller than that for the heavy-light mesons.
+The fitted values for the doubly heavy baryons approximate the fitted values for the heavy-light mesons because the doubly heavy baryons strongly resemble the heavy-light mesons.